vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ```

 The `DB_SSLMODE` and `NODE_EXTRA_CA_CERTS` settings are not there by default.
 The Digital Ocean databases use self-signed/private certificates, but the variable set will tell the Streaming API to trust that connection based on the CA that are downloaded from Digital Ocean and upload to the server.

+### Sidekiq

+Sidekiq is an essential part of the Mastodon environment and delivered as part of the Mastodon code.

+Everything that happens when you interact with Mastodon and the wider Fediverse through our instance, has to pass through Sidekiq.
+It communicates with Redis, Postgres, Elastic Search, and other instances on a regular basis.

+There are multiple queues which are distributed across two dedicated worker nodes.

+- Default
+- Ingress
+- Push
+- Pull
+- Mailers
+- Scheduler (only on Decker)

+An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

+There are two virtual machines (Scotty and Decker) with 2 vCPU and 4 GB of memory each.

 ### Persistence